There are just a few big cities in Thailand.

 Longest river: Mekong, which forms Thailand's north-eastern border

 Time difference from Australian Eastern Standard Time: Five hours behind

 Main agricultural products: Rice, coffee, salt, coconuts, rubber, sugar

 Industries: Fishing, paper products, silk and cotton cloth, tourism, food processing, handicrafts, jewellery, and mining of petroleum, coal, tin, sapphires and rubies .

 Exports (things sold to other countries) include: computers, office machine parts, transistors, rubber, vehicles (cars and trucks), plastic, and seafood.
-Imports (buys from other countries) natural gas, machinery and parts, vehicles, electronic integrated circuits, chemicals, crude oil and fuels, and iron and steel.
+Imports (bought from other countries) natural gas, machinery and parts, vehicles, electronic integrated circuits, chemicals, crude oil and fuels, and iron and steel.

 City Life, Country Life

 There are only a few cities in Thailand, and a number of towns.
 In the three main cities of Thailand - Bangkok, Chiang Mai and Pattaya - there are modern and traditional buildings, office blocks and government buildings.
 There are also schools, health centres and hospitals.

 In the cities, people live in houses made of wood, bricks, cement and tiles, and in apartments.There are government apartment buildings for the people who cannot afford their own housing.
 These are usually two or three-roomed flats with a small kitchen and bathroom.
 In some of the towns, there are new housing developments.
 These houses are build using modern materials and are different in style from traditional houses.

 Bangkok, the capital city, is the largest and busiest city, with the busy Chao Phraya River flowing through it.
 There is a great deal of river traffic with all kinds of boats, either private, or public ferries and water taxis travelling along it.